Hunter-Github/GitScience/README.md

 # GitScience
-A curated list of science- and engineering related repositories on GitHub and in neighboring counties
+A list of science- and engineering related repositories on GitHub and in neighboring counties

 ## Contents
 * Ocean